Kartes37/Code-command-useful/README.md

 # Code-command-useful

-Stock my command, script and code usefull
+Stock of my useful commands, scripts, and code

-Hello, you can use my code but i dont take the credit nor the problem when or if you use it
+Hello, you can use my code, but I do not take credit for it, nor am I responsible for any issues that may occur when or if you use it.

+Useful code and commands for GPOs
-Code and command usefull for gpo: This script is useful for viewing the GPOs that apply to a computer or user within a domain.
+This script is useful for viewing the GPOs applied to a computer or user within a domain.

+Install Teams Bootstrapper
-Install teams bootstrapper : This script is useful for installing Teams on a computer in a domain via GPO
+This script is useful for installing Microsoft Teams on a computer within a domain via GPO.

+Search DHCP with PowerShell
-Schearch DHCP by powershell : This script is useful for sorting DHCP leases to find certain types of machines.
+This script is useful for sorting DHCP leases to locate specific types of machines.